Lenny-Makori/Quotes/README.md

 Highlighting the Quote with most votes.

 ## Technologies Used
-This page was created using HTML, Angular, Javascript, and styled using CSS
+This page was created using:
+* HTML
+* Angular
+* Javascript
+* CSS for styling.

 ## Support and contact details